lukhed/lukhed_stocks/README.md

 For more details on the terms of use, please refer to the [Wikimedia Foundation's Terms of Use](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use).

+### Synth
+Full Synth terms are found [here](https://synthfinance.com/terms).
+This library provides access to synth:
+- Images, free to use if attribution is provided (please confirm with synthfinance.com or the terms above)

 ### Tradingview Data Usage
 I am currently trying to remove trading view as a source, as their policy is restrictive and confusing.
-Please read trading view policies here: 'https://www.tradingview.com/policies/
+Please read [trading view policies here](https://www.tradingview.com/policies/)